Michael Harris II Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.97 team ERA ranks ninth among all MLB pitching staffs.
+- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (4.00).

-- Giants pitchers combine to allow 128 home runs (one per game), the fourth-fewest in baseball.
+- The Giants surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- The Giants will send Junis (3-3) to the mound to make his third start of the season.
+- Webb will try to earn his 10th win when he gets the start for the Giants, his 27th of the season.
+He is 9-9 with a 3.51 ERA and 162 strikeouts in 169 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.